OwenSims/OwenSims/PhD Thesis/Code/Simulations/README.md

-# Simulating socio-economic growth and development
+# Simulating the growth and development of the socio-economic space

 ## 1 About